 Economics is a versatile field.
 At Memorial University, we offer applied economics courses in a wide variety of areas, including fisheries, petroleum and mining, forestry, environmental, international, monetary, public sector, welfare, labor, and health economics.
-Our 12 full-time faculty members are dedicated teachers and active researchers in these fields, and have a special focus on the local economy.
+Our 12 full-time faculty members are dedicated teachers and active researchers in these fields and are keen to share their passion for economics with their students.

 Description of program

 - Graduate diploma - Disciplinary graduate diplomas provide an opportunity to acquire additional academic credentials at the graduate level without committing to a full master’s program.
 These programs allow students to expand on their knowledge of a particular discipline and may also be used for professional development within their careers.

 - MA – Although building on strong theoretical foundations, the focus of the MA program is applied economics.
-The thesis option involves courses and a thesis and can be completed in two years, while the course option involves courses and a research essay and can be completed in one year.
+The course route, which can be completed in one year, involves two semesters of courses and a research essay.
+The thesis option involves courses and a dissertation and can be completed in two years.

 Minimum admission requirements

 - Graduate diploma, MA – Bachelor's degree (minimum second class) in economics or a closely related field (international graduate students are strongly encouraged to submit a valid GRE score report)

 Graduate diploma, MA

 Graduate diploma: 1 year

 February 1 (Canadian) for Fall admission